-Students will produce a sketchbook of practical work, including experiments, observations, research and critical/cultural links for each of the two projects covered each year.
+Students will produce a sketchbook of practical work, including experiments, observations, research and critical/cultural links for each project covered.
 Alongside this visual journal, students must create a number of larger, personal and meaningful responses (outcomes) outside of the sketchbook.
-Whilst the first project in Year 12 will be somewhat teacher-led, it is expected that A Level Art students will lead their own project as soon as they feel confident to do so and will make all of the important decisions regarding what to explore, what to make and how to make it.
+Whilst Year 12 will be somewhat teacher-led, it is expected that A Level Art students will lead their own project as soon as they feel confident to do so and will make all of the important decisions regarding what to explore, what to make and how to make it.